 Selling on Facebook works quite similarly selling on Craigslist.
 However, since you get to see the Facebook profiles of the people you are selling to, you can get a better feel for them before you make a deal.
 That makes it a bit less frightening.

 The downside is that you have to join specific groups and won’t reach as large of a market with one post.
-You have to invest time in hunting for buyers.
+You have to invest time into hunting for buyers.

 5. Your Own Website